 Much of the town’s iconic attractions can be found beneath ground level.
 Take an underground tour to discover the largest monolithic church in Europe and its four monuments.
 A guided excursion will unleash Saint-Émilion’s interesting history, with a chance to visit the famous ‘fertility chair’ locked away in one of the underground caves.

-Immerse yourself in the town’s creative neighbourhoods and soak up the art at Le Passage de la Cadène Sarl, The Little Gallery on Rue de la Grande Fontaine, or Gallery Orange Bleue.
+Immerse yourself in the town’s creative neighborhoods and soak up the art at Le Passage de la Cadène Sarl, The Little Gallery on Rue de la Grande Fontaine, or Gallery Orange Bleue.
 There are also a number of quirky art shops for those who want to decorate their homes with something beautiful.This entry was posted in Travel Inspiration and tagged Bespoke holiday, france, St Emilion, Things to Do in Saint-Émilion, wine-tasting .